 Custom commands, skills and hooks in Claude Code transform your terminal into an extensible development environment.
 This reference guide lists the complete syntax for creating your own slash commands, configuring reusable skills, orchestrating subagents and automating your workflows with deterministic hooks.

 Custom commands and skills in Claude Code form the extensibility system that allows you to adapt the tool to your specific workflows.
-Claude Code (v2.1) offers five extension mechanisms: custom slash commands, skills, subagents, plugins, and hooks. over 60% of advanced users create at least one custom command within their first week of use.
+Claude Code offers five extension mechanisms: custom slash commands, skills, subagents, plugins, and hooks. many create at least one custom command within their first week of use.

 What are the most used commands in Claude Code?